Accounts with financial institutions

 Contents of dwelling

 This is a non-financial asset and comprises an estimated value of household contents.
-Examples include: clothing, jewellery, hobby collections, furniture, paintings and works of art, soft furnishings and electrical appliances other than fixtures such as stoves and built-in items.
+Examples include: clothing, jewellery, hobby collections, furniture, paintings and other works of art, soft furnishings and electrical appliances other than fixtures such as stoves and built-in items.

 Couple family with dependent children